 In October 2018, DATS 24 opened the first filling station in Halle where consumers can fill up with green hydrogen.
-This hydrogen is produced locally with the renewable electricity from our own wind turbines.
+This hydrogen is produced locally with the renewable electricity from the Eoly wind turbines.
 This is the first hydrogen filling station in Europe where you can also fill up with other fuels.
 This makes us a real frontrunner.

-In the coming years, we intend to invest an extra 35 million euros in the Belgian hydrogen economy, including the construction of four new hydrogen filling stations.
-We will receive European support for this.
+By the end of 2021, we will open four new hydrogen filling stations: in Haasrode, Erpe-Mere, Wilrijk and Herve.
+We receive European support for this.
 Support for hydrogen remains necessary: not only financially, but also in terms of raising awareness and infrastructure.
 We are asking for a clear policy vision from the government.